The Top 5 Hypoallergenic Guard Dogs That Are Perfect For Families

 Argentine Mastiff

-If you are looking for a large breed dog, you are absolutely going to want to check out the Argentine Mastiff.
+If you are looking for a large breed dog, you should definitely check out the Argentine Mastiff.
 These dogs shed very little, so they are great for those with allergies.
-These dogs weigh between 80 and 100 pounds and are known as big game-hunting dogs.
+They weigh between 80 and 100 pounds and are known as big game-hunting dogs.

 It should be noted, though, that these dogs require a lot of physical activity and mental stimulation, but with the proper training and a dedicated owner, they can be great family dogs.